 Switching to Safari alternatives is recommended if none of the troubleshooting methods worked.

-Some browsers, like Google Chrome, Microsoft Edge, etc., use different Rendering Engine, which is fully compatible with macOS.
+You can change the default browser app on Mac and set it to Google Chrome, Microsoft Edge, etc., which use different Rendering Engines and are fully compatible with macOS.

 Bottom Line

-The blank or black screen issue is limited to the Safari browser and other WKWebView applications.
-And users are frustrated with the ongoing issue and looking for quick solutions.
+The blank or black screen rendering issue is not limited to the Safari app but also to other applications that use the same WKWebView engine.
+Users are frustrated with the ongoing issue and looking for quick solutions.